cherryng/NenuFAR_Pulsar_BlindSurvey/README.md

 # Search pipeline
 It is based on the public [presto](https://github.com/scottransom/presto) suite, with specific elements adapted to NenuFAR configurations.
 ![BS flowchart](BS-flowchart.png?raw=true)

+# Viewing candidates
+Extract results by a month at a time (mandatory input flag `-month YYYYMM`), filter by significance range (using optional input flag `-s X Y`), by period range (using optional input flag `-p X Y`), by DM range (using optional input flag `-d X Y`) and by maximum harmonic association (by using optional flag `-m X`).
+A cross-matching with PSRCAT known pulsars is conducted to reduce the number of candidates.
+Finally, two tarballs `Plots_CAND_YYYYMM.tar.gz` and  `Plots_PSR_YYYYMM.tar.gz` will be generated with presto plots of events that are indentified as candidates vs known pulsars.

+`python CollectPlotsForViewing.py -month 20YYMM`